 Consultants and rating agencies: evaluating governments on development-related issues

-The reference document containing all the technical details is the paper entitled Policy Priority Inference: A Computational Method for the Analysis of Socioeconomic Development by Omar A. Guerrero and Gonzalo Castañeda.
-All publications about the precursors of PPI can be found in the RESEARCH section.
+The reference document containing technical details is the paper entitled Policy Priority Inference: A Computational Method for the Analysis of Socioeconomic Development by Omar A. Guerrero and Gonzalo Castañeda.
+We will soon publish a new paper with methodological developments to incorporate open spending data to PPI.
+All other publications and precursors of PPI can be found in the RESEARCH section.

 The VIDEO section contains different presentations that I have given on PPI.
 You can find a recent one below.